MangalaParameswaran/RM-day-5-task/readme.md

-This contains about Road Map day 5 tasks [using for,for in,for of]
+This contains about Road Map day 5 tasks [using for,for in,for of and JSON method]